Other housing options

 Night shelters can often provide a place to stay for a few nights.
 They tend to be free and are more basic than hostels.

-For details on how to get a place in an emergency hostel or night shelter contact Shelter's Housing Advice Helpline or telephone 0808 800 4444.
+For details on how to get a place in an emergency hostel or night shelter contact Shelter's Housing Advice Helpline on 0808 800 4444.

 Refuges are safe houses for women and their children experiencing domestic violence.
 Refuges are all different but all offer private bedrooms.
 The refuge may also help to find settled accommodation.